-Prerequisites: PdF.KAJL/B-ANGde004/22 - English Morphology I and PdF.KAJL/B-
+Prerequisites: PdF.KAJL/B-ANGex004/22 - English Morphology I and PdF.KAJL/B-

-ANGde007/22 - English Morphology II
+ANGex007/22 - English Morphology II

-B-ANGde004 English Morphology I; B-ANGde007 English Morphology II
+B-ANGex004 English Morphology I; B-ANGex007 English Morphology II

 The student is entitled to an alternative date of the mid-term assessment (if he/she has not attended the assessment for medical or other serious reasons).
 No part of the mid-term assessment can be resat.
-Class attendance (maximum of 3 authorized absences, or depending on the situation) and taking part in the midterm assessment (24+ points (60%)) are the requirements for being allowed to take the final exam.
+Class attendance and taking part in the midterm assessment (24+ points (60%)) are the requirements for being allowed to take the final exam.